ericz99/custom-forum/README.md

 - Able to construct my own webpack file
 - Learned how to bundle + minified all codes into one file
 - Learned how to make an AJAX Request (w/ Restful API access)
-- Understand how non-relational databases work (MongoDB) + populating with other model schemas
+- Understand how non-relational databases work (MongoDB) + populating with other model schemas + advanced mongodb aggregation
 - Understand how authentication works with integrated JWT token & passportjs
 - Understand how session cookies works + how to work with cookies
 - Understand how to perform access control in front + back end development